Intro to classifiers

 Using a classifier to predict tags

-OK, now that we have a trained classifier let's go use it!
-Open a project with results that we want to use the classifier on.
+Now we can use our trained classifier to predict tags!
+Let's open a project with the patents that we want to run the classifier on.

-You can select individual patents to predict tags or use the Predict All shortcut to run the classifier on your entire result set.
+Use the Predict All shortcut button to run the classifier on your entire result set or select specific patents and

 Predicting tags on selected patents only